The guru Paramahansa Yogananda (1893-1952) taught much the same. [Gurus speak for reason and discernment]

 "Proponents of Dr. Stevenson's work sometimes cite him in a non-scientific manner and extend his theories beyond the bounds of scientific discourse.
 As an example, Carol Bowman makes extensive use of Dr. Stevenson's theories to promote a form of child therapy that emphasizes the past lives of the child."
-[Wikipedia, sv.
-"Twenty Cases Suggestive of Reincarnation"] — Also see [◦Carol Bowman's page: Readings in Reincarnation]
+[WP, "Twenty Cases Suggestive of Reincarnation"] — Also see [◦Carol Bowman's page: Readings in Reincarnation]

 Once I asked Master [Yogananda] a question with regard to William the Conqueror.
 [AD 1027-87] [Master said he was William the Conqueror in a previous lifetime.]
 I asked, "...
 Can an avatar not realize he has attained that stature?"
 Master said, "You never lose your sense of inner freedom" - a very wise answer.